 After you’ve paid down any high-interest debt, you should start an emergency fund (or make sure any existing fund is properly funded).
-If that still doesn’t get you to 3-6 months of expenses, set up a plan to start contributing regularly.
+If that still doesn’t get you to three to six months of expenses, set up a plan to start contributing regularly.
 Our simple guide to making a budget can help you find room in your budget for these regular contributions.

 As you start investing more or making extra mortgage payments, remember to maintain this savings fund.
 If you don’t always have a liquid fund that you can access at any time, you’re exposing yourself to risk.
 And as your situation changes, you will need to adjust your savings.
 For example, you should increase how much savings you have on hand as you have kids (or even pets).
 So if you don’t have enough in savings, forgo investing and extra payments in favor of growing your savings.